Children have a developmentally appropriate need to explore their environments.

 Indoor air pollutants, such as carbon monoxide and radon, also should be avoided.

 Carbon monoxide (CO) is very difficult to detect because it is an odorless, colorless and tasteless gas.
 Carbon monoxide is produced when fuel such as oil, kerosene, gas, wood or charcoal is burned.
 If the appliances that burn these fuels — such as, oil and gas furnaces, gas water heaters, gas ranges and ovens, gas dryers, gas or kerosene space heaters, fireplaces, and wood stoves — are maintained properly and used correctly, the amount of CO produced is usually harmless.
 However, if these appliances are not working correctly, harmful amounts of CO can be produced.
 Carbon monoxide also can build up from a car idling in a garage, even with the garage door open.

 It is important to recognize the symptoms of CO poisoning.
-Exposure to low levels of CO can cause flulike symptoms, such as shortness of breath, mild nausea and headaches.
+The most common symptom is headache, even with exposure to low levels of CO.
+It can also cause fatigue, shortness of breath and mild nausea.
 These symptoms may lessen or go away after leaving the source of exposure.
 However, frequent exposure to low levels of CO can cause long-term health problems.
 Higher levels of CO can cause dizziness, confusion, severe headache, unconsciousness and even death.